 Fisheye lenses come in two different basic types determined by how they render the image in the frame.

-A circular fisheye lens renders a circle in the center of the frame, while a full-frame/diagonal fisheye will make use of the full area of the image sensor and extend the image out 180 degrees to all four corners.
+A circular fisheye lens renders a circle in the center of the frame, while a full-frame/diagonal fisheye will use the full area of the image sensor and extend the image out 180 degrees to all four corners.

 Best Fisheye Lenses for M43 Cameras and Every Budget